ankschoubey/old-blog/_posts/2021-11-25-my-core-values.md

 **Role Models**: Naval Ravikant, Sam Harris, Jordan Peterson, Kapil Gupta, Mark Manson **Books**: Lying by Sam Harriss, 12 Rules for Life by Jordan B Peterson, **48 Laws of Power** (You don't have to follow it.
 You just have to read it.)

+Specifics which may be missed:
+- You may have to

 ## **Systems Thinking**: Become an effortness executioner - 'Everthing is undercontrol'